AckerlyXu/heima/articles/application-gateway/application-gateway-faq.md

 **Q. What resources are supported today as part of backend pool?**

-Backend pools can be comprised of NICs, virtual machine scale sets (VMSS), public IPs, internal IPs, and fully qualified domain names (FQDN).
+Backend pools can be composed of NICs, virtual machine scale sets, public IPs, internal IPs, and fully qualified domain names (FQDN).
 Support for Azure Web Apps is not available today.
 Application Gateway backend pool members are not tied to an availability set.
 Members of backend pools can be across clusters, data centers, or outside of Azure as long as they have IP connectivity.

 **Q. Is this a dedicated deployment for my subscription or is it shared across customers?**